shloknatarajan/cs224w-project/docs/ddi_model/final_blog/final_blog.md

 This feature is particularly powerful for ogbl-ddi because the dataset uses a protein-target split.
 Test drugs bind to different proteins than training drugs, but the drug-target vectors explicitly encode this biological information.
 The model can learn that drugs targeting similar protein families tend to have similar interaction profiles.

-## Drug Features Implementation & Architecture
+## GDINN Architecture
 Simply concatenating 3054 dimensions of features to each node would overwhelm the model.
-Instead, we designed a careful fusion architecture:
+Instead, we designed a careful fusion architecture for GDINN:

 ### Feature Encoders